 At the top end of the linear rail, I placed the end stop holder which butts against the linear rail and fix it with M4 screw and T nut.

 I suspected some tilt in the carriage and it might be due to the printed magnetic arm holder (the printed part which attaches to the carriage), so I changed it to aluminium.
 Here is the .dxf file for it, you can use it to either water jet cutting/laser cutting.
+The effector looks like the below picture.

 I assembled the carriage block on to the rails assuming it will have enough lubrication, It’s my bad.
 My suggestion is to carefully open the carriage block and lubricate the balls in its place (do not take them out, it is a PITA to put them back) with lithium grease for ball bearing.
 Here is how it looks: